PTSD and Addiction

 Considering how these two conditions progress, it’s best to seek treatment help at the first signs of PTSD or addiction.

 Contact Us for More Information

 While confronting difficult issues in your life can be unsettling, letting a serious condition go untreated all but ensures things will continue to get worse.
 Let Detox.com help you take that first step towards overcoming the effects of PTSD and addiction in your life.
-Call us here at 800-483-2193 to speak with one of our substance abuse counselors about available treatment options.
+Call 866-351-3840(Who Answers?) to speak with someone about available treatment options.

 - National Institute of Mental Health.
 (2017).
 Post-Traumatic Stress Disorder (PTSD).